- City Manager

 Thank you for visiting the Asbury Park website.
 We hope you will find it helpful in providing information about City programs, services, activities and events.

-As City Manager, I am dedicated to providing the highest level of municipal services for the residents of Asbury Park at the lowest possible cost.
+The City Manager's Office is dedicated to providing the highest level of municipal services for the residents of Asbury Park at the lowest possible cost.
 City Hall is committed to meeting the needs of our community by delivering effective and efficient services, and our dedicated staff strive to be responsive, innovative and proactive in serving the citizens of Asbury Park.

 As we strive to serve you, please feel free to provide us with feedback.
 You can email us, give us a call, or drop by City Hall from 9 a.m. to 5 p.m, Monday to Friday, or use the Report a Concern tool at www.cityofasburypark.com/reportaconcern.
 We will make every effort to assist you.

 City Manager Duties & Responsibilities